-When you save the PLC I/O symbol - see "Saving the symbol" on page 770 and "Symbol types" on page 771 -, you must give it the symbol type PLC.
+When you save the PLC I/O symbol - see "Symbol types" on page 785 -, you must give it the symbol type PLC.

 When you use the symbol in projects, you can therefore apply all of the automatic PLC functions in Automation, and the symbol will furthermore be included in PLC lists.